realpython/python-guide/docs/scenarios/admin.rst

 changed.
 A designated server known as the Puppet Master is responsible for orchestrating the agent nodes.

-Agent nodes send basic facts about the system such as to the operating system, kernel, architecture, ip address, hostname etc. to the Puppet Master.
+Agent nodes send basic facts about the system such as the operating system, kernel, architecture, IP address, hostname, etc. to the Puppet Master.
 The Puppet Master then compiles a catalog with information provided by the agents on how each node should be configured and sends it to the agent.
 The agent enforces the change as prescribed in the catalog and sends a report back